Sexually Transmitted Diseases in Adolescents

 What should my adolescent do if diagnosed with an STD?

 Notify all recent sexual partners and urge them to get medical checkups.
+If your son or daughter does not wish to do this personally, your local health department will provide assistance.

 Avoid sexual activity while under treatment for an STD.
 If your partner also needs treatment, wait until his or her treatment is completed as well.